Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Effect of Asymptotic Bias of the BNN+LV Posterior Mode on Variational Inference

+Of course, in practice we cannot use the ground-truth initializations, and we do not want to use the MAP initialization (for reasons mentioned here), so we are left with only one option: random initialization.
+However, as already shown in Figure \ref{fig:1d-qualitative}, random initialization also yield poor results in practice.
+So in practice, what initialization should we use?
+In Section \ref{sec:method}, we propose a novel and practical initialization, $\text{NCAI}_{\lambda=0}$, which we find to be empirically effective.
+We include this initialization, as well as the random initialization, in Table \ref{tab:elbo-rankings} because these two initializations will help us explore whether these undesirable optima of the ELBO are local or global, discussed next.

+\paragraph{Global vs. local optima of the ELBO.} While we have shown that MAP-initialized inference yields higher ELBOs than the ELBO at the ground-truth, and returns posterior predictives that explain the observed data poorly, does this phenomenon occur at the local or global optima of the ELBO?
+That is, even the \emph{best} imperfect approximation of the joint posterior under the ELBO would be biased towards the undesirable posterior mode?
+We conjecture here that, for data-sets for which the ELBO is a loose bound to the log marginal likelihood, the global optima would exhibit the same properties as the MAP, while for data-sets in which the ELBO is tight, only local optima will exhibit these properties.

-\textbf{Empirical demonstration: global optima may fit training data poorly.} We demonstrate this issue occurs empirically on the Bimodal data set (\cite{depeweg2018decomposition}, detailed in Appendix \ref{sec:data sets}).
-For this data set, the ground-truth function uses $z$ as a binary indicator to select which function to generate.
-As such, the true posterior of $z$ given the ground truth function $p(Z | \mathcal{D}, W^\text{true})$ is highly skewed and poorly approximated by a mean-field Gaussian.
-This causes the gap between the lower bound in Equation \ref{eq:ll-lower-bound} and the true marginal likelihood, $\mathbb{E}_{p(Z)} \lbrack p(Y | X, W^\text{true}, Z) \rbrack$, to be particularly high.
-Consequently, the approximate posterior $q_\phi(W)$ concentrates around the wrong function.
-We show that on this data set, the model with the highest ELBO is therefore one that fits the training data poorly.
+The Bimodal data-set is one for which we expect the ELBO to be loose, and therefore for the global optima of the ELBO to be biased towards the MAP.
+In this data-set, the ground-truth function uses $z$ as a binary indicator to select which function to generate.
+As such, the true posterior of $z$ given the ground-truth function $p(Z | \mathcal{D}, W^\text{true})$ is highly skewed and poorly approximated by a mean-field Gaussian.
+This causes the gap between the ELBO and the true marginal likelihood, $\mathbb{E}_{p(Z)} \lbrack p(Y | X, W^\text{true}, Z) \rbrack$, to be particularly high.
+The results in Table \ref{tab:elbo-rankings} confirm that for the Bimodal data-set, the global optima of the ELBO may be problematic, since the MAP-initialization results in the highest ELBO across all initializations, whereas for the other data-sets, there exist other initializations that yield higher ELBOs, e.g. $\text{NCAI}_{\lambda=0}$ (which, as we show in Section \ref{sec:exp}, also results in a better fit).